Abhijay007/Uptane-GSoC-Report/GSoC-2023-Uptane-Final-Report.md

 - We are keeping all the communications open, so that everyone can sync and is free to contribute.
 So if you have any feature/bugs suggestions about anything please do not hesitate to open up an issue in the Uptane Projects.

-- You can join Uptane's mailing list to participate in the discussions happening here : [uptane-standards@googlegroups.com](mailto:uptane-standards@googlegroups.com)
+- You can join Uptane's mailing list to participate in the discussions happening here : [uptane-standards@googlegroups.com](mailto:uptane-standards@googlegroups.com).
+Additionally, you can connect with the Uptane community on [Discord](https://discord.gg/uWyT6gDCqx), or stay updated on the latest announcements by following Uptane on [LinkedIn](https://www.linkedin.com/company/uptane/).